-In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability model for the Hill Country portion of the Trinity Aquifer was run for this analysis.
-The water budget for Hays Trinity Groundwater Conservation District was extracted for the historical model period (1981-1997) using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
-The average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net inter-aquifer flow (upper), and net inter-aquifer flow (lower) for the portion of each aquifer located within the district is summarized in this report.
+In accordance with the provisions of the Texas State Water Code, Section 36.1071, Subsection (h), the groundwater availability model for the Hill Country portion of the Trinity Aquifer System was run for this analysis.
+The water budget for the Comal Trinity Groundwater Conservation District was extracted for the historical model period (1981through 1997) using ZONEBUDGET Version 3.01 (Harbaugh, 2009).
+The average annual water budget values for recharge, surface water outflow, inflow to the district, outflow from the district, net inter-aquifer flow (upper), and net interaquifer flow (lower) for the portion of the aquifer system located within the district are summarized in this report.